mkhorin/areto-basic-demo/README.md

-# Basic demo application on the Areto Node.js framework
+# Simple demo blog using Areto Framework

-## Install using Docker
+## Docker installation

 ### Build from Dockerfile
 Clone application to /areto-basic-demo